stanfordnqp/spins-b/docs/examples_grating_coupler.rst

 Optimization parameters
 ***********************

-Optimization parameters are set in the create_transformation function with the following behavior:
+Optimization parameters are set in the :code:`create_transformation` function with the following behavior:

 .. code-block:: python